Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Kinetic Monte Carlo simulations during quenching}

-The details of the \ac{KMC} simulation methods are provided in our recent studies and are briefly summarized in the Methods Section\cite{xi2024kinetic}.
+The details of the on-lattice \ac{KMC} simulation methods are provided in our recent studies and briefly summarized in the Methods Section~\cite{xi2024kinetic}.
 To illustrate the vacancy trapping effects due to solute clusters, Fig.~\ref{fig:trapping_in_kmc} presents time evolutions of the average energy per atom $E$ from two \ac{KMC} quenching simulations of an Al-2.86 at.$\%$Mg-2.38 at.$\%$Zn alloy (within the composition of 7075 Al alloy).
-Both simulations start with the same initial configuration of a random solid solution state, which is obtained by annealing at 800 K, a typical solutionizing temperature for Al alloys~\cite{azarniya2019recent}, using \ac{CMC} method~\cite{xi2024kinetic}.
-The purple curve above represents the case where the sample is instantaneously quenched from the solid solution state at 800 K to 300 K and held at 300 K during natural aging.
-In contrast, the color-gradient curve corresponds to a water quenching scenario, where the temperature gradually decreases from 800 K to 300 K. Although Mg-Zn-rich solute clusters form in both cases, as shown in the inset subfigures, the corresponding energy evolution curves exhibit markedly different behaviors.
-In the instantaneous cooling case, the energy begins to gradually decrease approximately 1 second after cooling is initiated and continues to decline even beyond $10^3$ seconds.
-In contrast, the energy in the water quenching case drops sharply between $\sim10^{-2}$ and $\sim10^{-1}$ seconds, during which the temperature falls from approximately 600~K to 400~K. After this interval, the energy stabilizes as the temperature continues to decrease below 400~K, eventually reaching $\sim$300~K. These results indicate that solute clustering kinetics are most active within the intermediate temperature range of approximately 400-600~K but are significantly suppressed below $\sim$400~K. The distinct energy evolution profiles also lead to different solute cluster configurations, as shown in the inset figures: the instantaneous cooling case results in a higher density of smaller clusters, whereas the water quenching case produces fewer but larger clusters.
+Both simulations start with the same initial configuration of a random solid solution state, which is obtained by annealing at 800 K, a typical solutionizing temperature for Al alloys~\cite{azarniya2019recent}, using the \ac{CMC} method~\cite{xi2024kinetic}.
+The purple curve in Fig.~\ref{fig:trapping_in_kmc} represents the case where the sample is instantaneously quenched from the solid solution state at 800 K to 300 K and held at 300 K during natural aging.
+In contrast, the color-gradient curve in Fig.~\ref{fig:trapping_in_kmc} represents a water-quenching scenario, where the temperature gradually decreases from 800 K to 300 K, as indicated by the color of the curve.
+Although Mg-Zn-rich solute clusters form in both cases, as shown in the inset subfigures, the corresponding energy evolution curves exhibit markedly different behaviors.
+In the instantaneous cooling case, the energy begins to gradually decrease approximately $10^{-1}$ second after cooling is initiated and continues to decline even beyond $10^3$ seconds.
+In contrast, the energy in the water quenching case drops sharply between $\sim10^{-2}$ and $\sim10^{-1}$ seconds, during which the temperature falls from approximately 600~K to 400~K. After this interval, the energy stabilizes as the temperature continues to decrease below 400~K, eventually reaching $\sim$300~K. These results indicate that solute clustering kinetics are most active within the intermediate temperature range of approximately 400-600~K but are significantly suppressed below $\sim$400~K.